serokell/servant-util/servant-util/README.md

-And if we use [`logStdout`](http://hackage.haskell.org/package/wai-extra-3.0.25/docs/Network-Wai-Middleware-RequestLogger.html#v:logStdout), logs are missing the most part of request data:
+And if we use [`logStdout`](http://hackage.haskell.org/package/wai-extra-3.0.25/docs/Network-Wai-Middleware-RequestLogger.html#v:logStdout), logs are missing the most part of the request data:

 ```
 127.0.0.1 - - [29/Jan/2019:02:32:31 +0300] "POST /books?password=qwerty123 HTTP/1.1" 201 -